Anh-Tuan Do

 Anh-Tuan Do (born 20 November 1971) is a German taekwondo athlete and 2023 European Champion in traditional poomsae.

 Taekwondo career

 Anh-Tuan Do started practicing the Korean martial arts taekwondo in 2017, following his children's participation in the sport.
 He is a member of the German poomsae national team.

 Do started competing internationally in traditional poomsae in 2022, winning a bronze and a gold medal at the men's under 60 competition at the Swedish and Danish Open, respectively.
 He won silver at the 2022 European Cup.
 At the 2023 European Championships in Innsbruck, Do became European Champion in the men's 51 to 60 years competition, outscoring fellow national team member and coach of Pia Hoffmann Hans-Carsten Gauger in the finale.

 Personal life

 Do is a graduate engineer.
 He is a poomsae referee and was the acting sports director for traditional poomsae of the Lower Saxony Taekwondo Union until 2025.
+Since 2026, he has been state coach for poomsae with both the Saxony-Anhalt Taekwondo Union and the Schleswig-Holstein Taekwondo Union.